Aidan-Jackson/CHEME_599_Amphiphiliphile-/package/README.md

 PACKAGE ORGANIZATION
 --------------------

-Currently the package is split into two modules, each with one class.
+The package is split into three clases:
-1) blob_detection which uses the prebuilt blob_detection package.
-2) other_methods which uses built-from scratch methods.
+1. blob_detection class has functions which use the blob_detection method built into scipy.
+Does not work across a series of images.
+2. segementaion class has functions which use a segmentation method build from scratch using scipy modules.
+Does not work across a series of images.
+3. time_series has functions which can work across a series of images.